In this section you find information on practical issues concerning moving to Finland, such as social security, taxation and opening a bank account.

 When you work in Finland at least four months, you may be entitled to certain KELA benefits and a KELA card.
 You can use KELA card to prove your eligibility for National Health Insurance scheme in Finland.
 For example, by showing your card at a pharmacy when purchasing prescription medicine, you are entitled to a discount.
 You are also entitled to a reduced price for doctor’s and dentist's services at a private medical centre.
-In order to receive a KELA Card, a person moving to Finland must register at a local KELA office or In To Finland and complete required application forms.
-In matters concerning health and social security it is advisable to contact the In To Finland service.
+In order to receive a KELA Card, a person moving to Finland must register at Interntaional House Helsinki (KELA services) and complete required application forms.
+In matters concerning health and social security it is advisable to contact the International House Helsinki.

 For more information, please see also:

 The easiest way to take care of taxation and health care is to visit the In To Finland service, where professional staff is able to help foreign employees coming to work in Finland.
 Foreign employees need a Tax Card from International House Helsinki or the local tax office.